-We offer a variety of products that can be used to create systems for Lightning Warning and Electric Field.
+We offer a variety of products that can be used to create systems for Lightning Warning Instrumentation.
 Many of the major components used to create these systems are listed below.
 Please let us know if we can help you configure a system.

 Campbell Scientific has developed The CS110 Electric Field Meter to provide warnings of potential lightning strikes, allowing precautions to be taken that can save lives.
 The CS110 measures the electric field induced at the ground by clouds located within a 5- to 7-mile radius of the sensor, from which the potential for lightning can be forecast.